 The Highland Village City Charter calls for submission to Council of a five-year capital budget.
 This provides an opportunity for Council to see a multi-year outlook for planning purposes.
 The Capital Improvement Program (CIP) is presented at the beginning of budget discussions to provide the framework for consideration of the current year’s budget and resulting tax rate.
 These projects are non-operational, "big ticket" items that typically require outside funding sources such as debt issuance, grant, or lease/purchase arrangements.

 Concrete Pavement Panel Replacement Project – The City contracts with SAZ Infrastructure to replace concrete pavement panels that measure 10’ X 10’.
 The City has identified several areas throughout the City that have concrete panels in various stages of failure.
-The panel replacements are complete, the focus was in the Briarhill and Highland Shores subdivisions this year.
-The City had funding to replace approximately 40 concrete panels Fiscal Year 2020.
+The City had funding to replace approximately 20 concrete panels in Fiscal Year 2021.

 Water Line Replacement Project – The City identified the water main lines on Glenmere Dr., Camden Dr., Turpin Dr., and La Mesa Dr. to be replaced as well as an 18-inch sewer main located in a rear property easement of Turpin Dr. The design of the project is complete, the project bid and was awarded to a contractor.
 This project is now in the construction phase and has 200 calendar days to complete, weather pending.

 Water and sewer service for the northwest part of the City – The City is working with our consultant-engineering firm and Public Utility Commission (PUC) attorneys to design and construct a project that will serve water and sewer to the northwest part of the City.
 To serve the area, the City will be required to increase its Certificate of Convenience and Necessity (CCN), obtain a permit from the USACE and TxDOT, as well as work with the UTRWD and Cross Timbers Water Supply Corp. for interconnections and capacities.

 FM407 Sanitary Sewer Main Crossing KCS RXR – The City identified the existing sanitary sewer crossing at the FM407 water plant site and the KCS RXR is in need of rehabilitation.
 The project will consist of designing a new pipe to cross under the railroad to allow uninterrupted sewer service to the area.
 Design and construction is anticipated to be during the 2021 budget year.